 I always wanted to have a friend like Bertha, to sew some nice clothes together and try my garments on her… But friends like Bertha are expensive, so when I found I could have her for less than $100 plus shipping, I decided it was time.

-This is Bertha when she came to me.
-She’s an adjustable dress form, a very basic one.
+Bertha ‘s an adjustable dress form, a very basic one.
 She’s not pinnable (bummer) and is covered in some ugly gray flannel on top of her plastic frame.

 You can see the gaps where the adjustable plates join, on top of that, the gaps are more pronounced after I adjusted her to my size (I am bustier).
 I needed to do something about it.

-How to make a DIY dress form cover
+How to make a DIY adjustable dress form cover

 Unfortunately, though I searched all over the internet, I couldn’t find anything about how to cover a dress form that wasn’t super complicated.
 Then this occurred to me.
 The process to make this dressform cover was simple, and the photos were self-explanatory.